kubeshop/vscode-monokle/README.md

 * `Monokle: Show validation panel` - opens validation panel (this can be also done be clicking on Monokle status bar icon).
 * `Monokle: Show configuration` - opens validation configuration file which is used as validation configuration for given project.
 * `Monokle: Bootstrap configuration` - creates `monokle.validation.yaml` configuration file.
 It is a quick way to adjust validation config.
+* `Monokle: Download policy` - downloads remote policy.
+This requires `monokle.remotePolicyUrl` to be configured.

 ## Extension Settings

 This extension contributes the following settings:

-* `monokle.enable`: Enable/disable this extension.
+* `monokle.enable` - Enable/disable this extension.
-* `monokle.configurationPath`: Set path to validation configuration file.
+* `monokle.configurationPath` - Set path to validation configuration file.
-* `monokle.verbose`: Log runtime info to VSC Developer Console.
+* `monokle.verbose` - Log runtime info to VSC Developer Console.
+* `monokle.remotePolicyUrl` - Set Monokle Cloud URL to fetch policies from.

 ## Dependencies